 - Partner: Federal Institute of Hydrology, Koblenz

-- River reach: the free-flowing part of the German Rhine from its last barrage at Iffezheim to the German-Dutch border
+- Perimeter: the free-flowing part of the German Rhine, barrage Iffezheim to border NL

-Along the Rhine, the fundamental challenge is to reach an agreement between its role as a waterway, the manifold other human uses and environmental demands to improve its ecological condition.
+One of the fundamental challenges along the Rhine is to reach an agreement between its role as a waterway, the manifold other human uses and environmental demands to improve its ecological condition.
+The focus is on the following topics: